How to Boost Your Immune System With Appropriate Exercise

 - In mice and humans, regular, moderate exercise reduces the risk of colds and flu compared to the risk in sedentary mice or humans.
 Any cases of flu that do develop in the individuals that exercise are relatively mild.

-- After a moderate exercise session the concentration of macrophages in the blood increases temporarily.
+- After a moderate workout, the concentration of macrophages in the blood increases temporarily.
 A similar observation is made for the concentration of lymphocytes in the blood.

 - During exercise there is an increased rate of blood flow in the body.
 The blood contains agents of the immune system.